MiguelP4lacios/MiguelP4lacios/README.md

 ---

-_NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github_
+<p><i>NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github</i></p>

 <img src=https://github-readme-stats.vercel.app/api?username=MiguelP4lacios&show_icons=true alt="Stats github" />